Venezuela - From the Andes to the Lost World

 Type: PrivateExclusive departures for you, your friends and family

 Venezuela has it all - a land with incredible natural sites, elegant colonial architecture, amazing wildlife and intriguing ethnic groups - but has so far been little visited by western travellers.
 On this two week trip we aim to uncover some of the highlights of a country that has much to offer those looking to get a little more off the beaten track in Latin America.
 Starting in Caracas we explore the historic centre before heading to the Andean city of Merida, overflowing with graceful buildings and set amongst gorgeous scenery.
 We drive through the world's longest mountain range to visit traditional villages before moving on to the Llanos, a vast wetland area home to some of the continent's most iconic species including jaguar and giant anteaters - a true paradise for wildlife enthusiasts.
 In Canaima National Park we take a flight over the world's highest waterfall, the mighty Angel Falls, and explore the park in dugout canoes.
 The Orinoco Delta gives us an opportunity to delve into Venezuela's mangrove creeks as we are accompanied by local guides to learn about the plants and animals to be found here, as well as survival techniques passed down through generations.
-Finally we head to the magnificent city of Coro on the Caribbean coast, designated a UNESCO World Heritage Site on account of its historic architecture but also known as the home of Venezuela's 'Sahara' due to its towering sand dunes.
+Finally we head to the magnificent Gran Sabana a land of waterfalls, savannah and huge Tepui Mountains of which one is the spectacular Mt Roraima straddling the borders of Venezuela, Guyana, and Brazil and the inspiration of Conan Doyle’s Lost World.
 Venezuela is vibrant, exciting, colourful and breathtaking - it won't be long before others discover its treasures so now is the time to visit.

 Day 1 – Caracas